 - · Assignment 1

 - · Assignment 2

 - · Assignment 3

-- Tutorial Participation
+- Participation

 - Final Exam

-- · Three hours a week. - · One hour a week.
+· Three hours a week.

 PG - Research and Problem Solving Capability

 Our postgraduates will be capable of systematic enquiry; able to use research skills to create new knowledge that can be applied to real world issues, or contribute to a field of study or practice to enhance society.
 They will be capable of creative questioning, problem finding and problem solving.